-The first step in the sequence recommends looking for seed in areas with similar site conditions, and from areas located as close to the project site as possible (including native seedbank and site collected seed); followed by seeking seed from Ecological Subsections (areas of similar ecological condition); then by looking in Ecological Sections (including extensions of Minnesota ecological sections into adjoining states); followed by seeking seed within increasing distances from the project site, with 175 miles as the maximum recommended distance (including seed and plants from an adjoining state or province).
-This maximum distance of 175 miles should only apply to species that have wide seed and pollen dispersal.
+The first step in the sequence recommends looking for seed in areas with similar site conditions, and from areas located as close to the project site as possible (including native seedbank and site collected seed); followed by seeking seed from Ecological Subsections (areas of similar ecological condition); then by looking in Ecological Sections (including extensions of Minnesota ecological sections into adjoining states); followed by seeking seed within increasing distances from the project site, with 200 miles for herbaceous plants and 300 miles for trees and shrubs as the maximum recommended distance (including seed and plants from an adjoining state or province).
+This maximum distance for plants should only apply to species that have wide seed and pollen dispersal.
 It is important to work with local resource staff and seed/plant vendors through the process of seed and plant selection, and seek outside advice when needed.